t3hmun/t3hmun.github.io-old/posts/2017-01-24_Fragment Life Cycle in a ViewPager.md

 It does some clever things for efficiency, but the machinations are somewhat perilous to the uninitiated.

 When a fragment is inserted directly into a xml layout the FragmentManager is automatically used in the background.
-FragmentPageAdapter also does all the essential FragmentManager work in its implementation.
+FragmentPagerAdapter also does all the essential FragmentManager work in its implementation.

-With a default ViewPager activity the FragmentManager is hidden away in the FragmentPageAdapter implementation, but it is essential to know it is there managing the creation and destruction of Fragments.
+With a default ViewPager activity the FragmentManager is hidden away in the FragmentPagerAdapter implementation, but it is essential to know it is there managing the creation and destruction of Fragments.